Updated 3 September 2020

-COVID-19 has impacted business and their employees across Australia.
-Some businesses have struggled to stay afloat, and this can affect their ability to pay their employees what they are owed.
-As a result of cashflow issues, some business may be forced to close down and liquidate in order to settle its debts.
+As a result of cashflow issues, some businesses may be forced to close and liquidate to settle their debts.
 If your employer is already deregistered, there may still be steps you can take as an employee to make sure you get the payments you are owed.

 This resource is written for you if you answer yes to all of the following questions: